Target seeing some disruption of India supplies due to Red Sea crisis

 Attacks on vessels in the Red Sea by the Iran-backed Houthi militia have disrupted trade on one of the world's most important shipping routes, adding between 10 and 15 days to transit times as ships take the safer route around southern Africa.

+"We leverage production and transportation partners across the globe, and the majority of our freight does not travel through the Suez Canal," Jennifer Kron, a spokesperson for Target said on Tuesday.

+"For any freight that's being routed around the Suez Canal, we're working with shipping partners on alternative paths,” she added.
+"Target remains confident in our ability to get guests the products they want and need."

-Many retailers around the globe are stocking up on goods and seeking air or rail alternatives in a bid to avoid empty shelves during spring.
+Some retailers are stocking up on goods and seeking air or rail alternatives to avoid empty shelves during spring, while automakers Tesla and Geely-owned Volvo Car have suspended some production in Europe due to a shortage of components.

-Target is not thinking about using air freight at the moment, though it did so during the pandemic.
+Target is not thinking about using air freight at the moment, the source said, though it did so during the pandemic.

+FedEx Corp's CEO said at the NRF conference on Sunday that the U.S. parcel delivery giant has still not seen much of a shift to air freight to have an impact on its operations.

 Target gets garments, plastic, toys and bath products among other things from suppliers in India and Pakistan, which are important sources for the U.S. retailer, according to its global factory list.
 These products are typically shipped through the Suez Canal.